 STUDENT OUTREACH (SERVICE HOURS)

-Bishop Walsh requires graduates to have completed 75 hours of Student outreach.
+Bishop Walsh requires graduates to have completed 75 hours of student outreach.
 These hours may be earned in grades 6-12 through verified service outside of school hours.
-This policy is in effect for graduates beginning in the spring of 1997.
-Log sheets may be obtained in the Main office.
+Log sheets may be obtained in the main office.